 Now you simply have to select the brush tool (B) and make sure the brush is soft and color set to black.
 By painting on the area of the overlay you want to remove you can get rid of rain/snow that is unwanted.

 We hope you have found this guide useful and that you will be able to use these techniques in your own photos.
-When you have mastered these basic skills for applying overlays you can go on with experimenting with other ways to get the most out of our rain and snow overlays.
+When you have mastered these basic skills for applying overlays you can go on with experimenting with other ways to get the most out of our rain and snow overlays, or our starburst overlay.
+You may also try our sky overlay for PhotoShop.
 The possibilities are endless and just waiting for you to explore them.